Graduation Requirements for Baccalaureate and Associate Degrees

 Defense Activity for Non-Traditional Education Support (DANTES)

 The Defense Activity for Nontraditional Education Support (DANTES) gives qualified military personnel the opportunity to obtain academic credit, gain admission to college, and receive professional certification on the basis of independent study and job experiences.
 This program is also available to civilian students at all American colleges and universities.
 The University may grant credit for the DANTES Subject Standardized Tests if the scores meet or exceed the level recommended by the American Council on Education.
 The University will grant no more than thirty credits for these exams.
-The Vice President for Academic and Student Affairs, in consultation with the appropriate school dean, determines course equivalencies for each examination.
+The provost, in consultation with the appropriate school dean, determines course equivalencies for each examination.
 Students should be aware that a maximum total of sixty credits may be earned through a combination of CLEP and DANTES, and that credits obtained in this fashion do not satisfy the residency requirement.

 The University may grant credit for experiential learning to students whose life or professional experiences encompass college-level learning.
 Before seeking such credit a student must have completed a minimum of six credits at Point Park University.
 Application forms are available from the chair of the department concerned with the discipline at issue.
 A completed application includes a petition from the student, documentation from workplace supervisors, a portfolio or other evidence of acquired learning, and any other information deemed relevant by the respective department.
 The chair will review the petition and, in some cases, request further information before making his or her recommendation.
 Students must submit credit applications for different departments on separate forms.